Ingeborg of Norway: Conflict with the councils and diminished power

-20 February 1323, also the Norwegian regency council rebelled against Ingeborg.
+On 20 February 1323, the Norwegian regency council rebelled against Ingeborg.
 She was accused of misusing the royal seal, to have broken the peace with Denmark and for greater costs, and was replaced as head of the regency.
-After 1323, Ingeborgs power was limited to what was approved by votes in the councils, which in practice had deposed her.
-14 February 1326, in exchange for having her debts paid, Ingeborg gave up several fiefs and was forced to send Canute into exile and was stripped from all political authority in the Swedish regency council.
-In the Norwegian regency council, however, her signature was still needed in the peace treaty between Norway and Sönderjylland 14 June 1327.
+After 1323, Ingeborg's power was limited to what was approved by votes in the councils, which in practice had deposed her.
+On 14 February 1326, in exchange for having her debts paid, Ingeborg gave up several fiefs, was forced to send Canute into exile and was stripped from all political authority in the Swedish regency council.
+In the Norwegian regency council, however, her signature was still needed in the 14 June 1327 peace treaty between Norway and Sönderjylland.

 Ingeborg married her lover Canute Porse (d.
-1330), a noble from less than royal circles, in 1327.
-While Canute was allowed to become Duke of Halland and holder of Ingeborg's inherited estates, her marriage was another reason why Swedes, and also increasingly Norwegians, did not allow Ingeborg to use her governmental power in these kingdoms.
-The year of her second marriage, Ingeborg was stripped from her power also in the Norwegian regency council.
+1330), a noble from less than royal circles, on 21 June 1327.
+While Canute had become Duke of Halland in 1326 as vassal of King Valdemar III of Denmark and was allowed to become holder of Ingeborg's inherited estates, her new marriage was another reason why the Swedes, and an increasing number of Norwegians, did not allow Ingeborg to use her governmental power in these kingdoms.
+The year of her second marriage, Ingeborg was also stripped from her power in the Norwegian regency council.